Incident DetailsCause of Death:

 Lieutenant Dudley and Deputy Chief Martin died at the scene as a result of their injuries.
 One of the other cyclists and the drivers of both vehicles were injured.

 No charges were filed against the 49-year-old man who was driving the freight truck.

-Lieutenant Dudley, from Indianapolis, was assigned to the training division at Headquarters.
+Lieutenant Dudley, from Indianapolis, was assigned to General Headquarters in the training division.
 He was survived by his wife, father and brother.

 He began his career assigned to the Lowell post and was twice awarded the Life Saving Award, in 1989 and 1992.
 Since 2005, he had been the commander of the Indiana State Police Recruit Academy.